 - Excretion - another way for the body to get rid of water and salts.

 - Skin protection - sweat is slightly acidic and this helps protect the skin from germs (bacteria).
 Sweat also helps keep the skin supple.

 Sweating on the soles has a fourth possible function of increasing friction on bare feet.
 This is thought to have helped our ancestors to increase the grip of feet on the ground when running away from predators or any other threat.

 Sweat is produced in sweat glands, which are distributed all over the body.
 With the exception of specialised sweat glands in the armpit and groin, most sweat glands are of a type called eccrine glands.
 They are set deep in the skin and are served by nerves and arteries.

 The number of working sweat glands varies between parts of the body - and also between different people.
-In a pair of feet there are normally about 250,000 sweat glands which typically produce about half a pint of perspiration a day.
-Sweat glands are more concentrated on the feet than in any other part of the body.
+In a pair of feet there are normally about 250,000 sweat glands which typically produce about half a pint of perspiration (sweat) a day.
+Sweat glands are more concentrated on the feet (there are more sweat glands per inch of skin) than in any other part of the body.

 How much do feet normally sweat?

 The total amount of sweat produced depends on the number of working sweat glands and their activity.
 This activity is regulated by nerves and hormones and affected by gender (men sweat more than women).
 When all the sweat glands are working at maximum capacity, the rate of perspiration for a human being may exceed three litres an hour.